-Federal and State laws require that if a parent or guardian has indicated that a language other than English is spoken in the home by a parent/guardian, student or caregiver; a standardized English Language Proficiency Test must be given.
+Federal and state laws require that if a parent or guardian says that a language other than English is spoken in the home by a parent/guardian, student or caregiver, a standardized English Language Proficiency Test must be given to the student.

-Cincinnati Public Schools uses the Idea Proficiency Test (IPT) to find out if the student is Limited English Proficient (LEP).
-If the IPT results show the student is LEP the tests will help teachers to decide on the appropriate support for the student and make helpful instructional decisions for the student.
+Cincinnati Public Schools uses the Ohio English Language Proficiency Screener (OELPS) to find out if the student has Limited English Proficient (LEP).
+If the OELPS results show the student is LEP, the test will help teachers decide on the appropriate support for the student.

-The State of Ohio’s meaning for “proficient in English” is the ability to understand, speak, read, and write the English language at a level in which one is able to:
+Ohio’s meaning for "proficient in English" is the ability to understand, speak, read and write the English language at a level in which one is able to:

-- Achieve successfully in classrooms where the language of instruction is in English
+- Achieve successfully in classrooms where instruction is given in English

 - Meaningfully participate in academic assessments in English